 Then, to set the seal on the rebels' discomfiture, a dozen or so new figures swelled against the backdrop of streets and tiers behind the glow-brandishing figure of Barlayn Lamiroth.

-It was a fair guess that this evidently purposive formation of oncoming skimmers consisted of followers of the Noad, catching up to support him.
+It was a fair guess that this evidently purposive formation of oncoming skimmers carried followers of the Noad.

-Barlayn himself did not turn his head, so he did not see them, but he saw the effect of their imminent arrival: a collapse of his antagonists' morale, as the men turned, scrambled and leaped to their skimmers.
+Barlayn himself did not turn his head, but he saw the effect of his supporters' imminent arrival: a collapse of the opposition's morale, as those in front of him turned, scrambled and leaped to their skimmers.

 Forthwith he snicked the catch on sponnd B-L so as to change the setting from slow-light to bolt mode.
 Without hesitation he fired at the head of Threm Banu.